What is the difference between a shallow and a deep copy of a class?

 To make this concrete, let's look at an example: shopping carts.
 Suppose our shopping cart class keeps track of its items in a dynamically allocated vector, like this:

-A destructor function is declared with the same name as the constructor, with a ~ in front.
+A destructor method is declared with the same name as the constructor, with a ~ in front.
 For our ShoppingCart class, that's ~ShoppingCart.
 The C++ compiler exclusively reserves this syntax for destructors, so it's important to not use this name for anything else.

 The items vector is dynamically allocated and could take up a lot of space, so we need to free it when we're done.
 How do we do that?